vasilakisfil/Introspected-REST/README.md

-and possibly [Linksets](https://tools.ietf.org/html/draft-wilde-linkset-link-rel-02) that because of their semantics and specifications, they slide away from Roy's REST model and acknowledge the distinction between browser-based clients that are drived by real humans, and non-browser, machine based-clients and suggests that the latter should be treated differently._
+and possibly [Linksets](https://tools.ietf.org/html/draft-wilde-linkset-link-rel-02) that because of their semantics and specifications, they slide away from Roy's REST model and acknowledge the distinction between browser-based clients that are driven by real humans, and non-browser, machine based-clients and suggests that the latter should be treated differently._

 As the draft notes the benefits of using such a home document are multifold: